 DNA Testing and Paternity

-How Paternity is Established
+How To Establish Paternity

 The Effects of Establishing Paternity

-Let a Professional Help You with Your Paternity Case
+Let a Professional Help You With Your Paternity Case